Can One Use Expired Savlon, Dettol, Or Any Antiseptic To Clean The Floor?

 What Is The Effect Of Using Antiseptics Post Expiry?

 Even though savlon and Dettol play a vital role in controlling bacterial infections, some studies have shown some bacterial resistance in them.
 Sometimes when these products are post-expiry, they may develop some biofilms, cellular impermeability, and mutation.
 Their implication to human health varies depending on the bacteria’s incriminated resistance.
-Some bacteria such as pseudomonas, proteus, and Providencia have been resistant to expired antiseptic.
+Some bacteria such as Pseudomonas, proteus, and Providencia have been resistant to expired antiseptic.

 Despite a lot of cleaning with these expired antiseptics, there are still health hazards to look out for.
 Antiseptics also lose their antiseptic property when they expire and are not as effective as before.
 When an expired antiseptic is used on the body, one may develop some skin rashes, and when used on an open wound, they may aggravate the situation to worsen.
 They are likely to cause infections more than when the injury had been left alone and not treated with expired antiseptic.
 After all, there is no guarantee of effectiveness after the expiry date since the antisceptic will not work as intended.